 - At least one-third of the specimens in any collection must have been collected during the current project year. - See information on pressing plants in "Leaf Pressing and Collecting Hints" 4-H Publication No. 237 (Revised 04/04) to prepare plants for collections and exhibits. - Diagrams & posters should be hand generated and not down loaded from internet or computer. - "Wildflower Card" (OK 4-H Lit. #718) can be downloaded from OK 4-H Lit.
-On-line under Wildlife & Fisheries. http://4h.okstate.edu/literature-links/lit-online/environmental-science/wildlife-and-fisheries Please print form on card stock or heavy paper and hole punch.
+On-Line under Wildlife & Fisheries.

+https://4h.okstate.edu/projects/environmentalscience/index.html Please print form on card stock or heavy paper and hole punch.

 - 25. Collection of eighteen (18) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
 Label with common name flower family and tell location and date collected.
 Display in a notebook - 26.
 Drawing or diagram showing parts of a wildflower blossom, not to exceed 8 1/2"x11" - 27.
-Self-Determined Poster (14" x 22").
-See "Self Determined 4-H Wildlife & Fisheries Project Ideas" Oklahoma 4-H Pub. #721 (revised 12/06) for ideas.
-See 4-H Wildlife Project Lit No. 720 "Exhibit Preparation Guidelines Leaders/Members Guide" (revised 12/06) for guidelines. - 28.
 Display two (2) principle wildflower families showing four (4) or more pressed flowers of each family labeled with common name.
 A brief description of each flower family should be included.
-If poster must be 14"x 22" or display in a notebook. - 29.
-Make a collection, mount and press, the leaves of plants showing leaf arrangements (opposite, alternate and whorled); types of leaves (simple, pinnately compound, palmately compound); leaf margins (toothed, smooth and lobed).
-If poster must be 14"x
+If poster must be 14"x 22" or display in a notebook. - 28.
+Self-Determined Poster (14" x 22").
+See Lit. #721 for additional examples.